nutjob-laboratories/erk/README.md

 This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
 Configuration and user setting files are JSON, and the text format settings file is CSS.
 If the filename (or directory name) passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings, or create the directory to be used for logs.

 More command-line settings can be viewed by executing **Ərk** with the `--help` command-line flag.

+For an example of how to implement this for multiple users, let's assume we have two users, named Alice and Bob.
+They're both running **Ərk** on the same computer (which runs Windows), and want to keep their settings and logs separate. **Ərk**, in this example, is installed in "C:\Erk".
+First, we create a directory for Alice; we'll put it in the root directory of the "C" drive.
+We'll name Alice's directory "Alice_Erk":

+	mkdir C:\Alice_Erk

+Now, let's make a directory for Bob:

+	mkdir C:\Bob_Erk

+We'll use these directories to store settings and logs.
+Now, let's create batch files for both users, ones that start **Ərk** up with the right commandline flags.
+Assuming that Python is in Window's PATH, Alice's batch file looks like this:

+	python C:\Erk\erk.py --config C:\Alice_Erk\settings.json --user C:\Alice_Erk\user.json --format C:\Alice_Erk\text.css --logs C:\Alice_Erk\logs

+Similarly, Bob's batch file looks like this:

+	python C:\Erk\erk.py --config C:\Bob_Erk\settings.json --user C:\Bob_Erk\user.json --format C:\Bob_Erk\text.css --logs C:\Bob_Erk\logs

+Alice and Bob can now use **Ərk** with their own customized settings!